Regulatory actions for April 17, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Scopio.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Biorestorative Therapies, Eloxx, Lexeo, Norgine, Petros, Pfizer, Pharmather, Sentynl, Telix.

 Briefs